stefsmeets/instamatic-stem/readme.md

 ### Maintainance

 This was a small project to better understand how the beam deflectors work.
-I no longer have access to the equipment and therefore no longer able to maintain/test this code.
+I no longer have access to the equipment and therefore I am no longer able to maintain/test this code.

 ## Usage